Reimer, Al, 1927-2015

 Professor Reimer continued his teaching career at the University of Winnipeg, teaching English literature (Restoration-era, Neoclassical, twentieth-century, and Canadian), as well as literary criticism in the English Department, where he remained until his retirement in 1990.
 His former students have described him as insightful and keen, energizing and genuine, caring and kind.

 Among Al’s many interests were the arts—literature, opera, theatre, movie reviews, and revitalizing Low-German.
-He served as editor of the Mennonite Mirror from 1978 to 1987, was among the founding members of the Mennonite Literary Society, Inc., and wrote regularly for the Journal of Mennonite Studies where he served as Associate Editor.
+He served as editor of the Mennonite Mirror from 1978 to 1987 and a commentator on CBC Radio.
+Al was among the founding members of the Mennonite Literary Society, Inc., and wrote regularly for the Journal of Mennonite Studies where he served as Associate Editor.
 Al gave many readings in Low German to appreciative audiences.
 A founding board member of the Manitoba Opera Association, he was also very involved with Prairie Performances Manitoba, Inc. in Winnipeg, and a theatre, concert, and movie reviewer and commentator for CBC Winnipeg.
 He often sang in his church choirs, both in Winnipeg and with Joan in Arizona in his retirement years.

 A prolific writer, in addition to his novel My Harp is Turned to Mourning (Hyperion Press, 1985), Al wrote and published a collection of short stories When War Came to Kleindarp and other Kleindarp Stories (2008), he translated and edited two German books into English, and with colleagues he transcribed and translated much of Arnold Dyck’s Low-German works.
 He also wrote Mennonite Literary Voices: Past and Present (Bethel College, 1993) and co-edited A Sackful of Plautdietsch.
 In between, he wrote numerous articles for periodicals (see his review of Miriam Toews’s novel A Complicated Kindness in Mennonite Life, 2005), conferences, special lectures, as well as eulogies and tributes.
 The correspondence he engaged in with colleagues, friends, and family is as profuse as his collection of research materials and notes for his novel and for his short stories, for his numerous articles and guest lectures, and for his continuing interest in the world.